 The following attestation forms must be signed, verifying that you read and understand the stated policies or procedures.
-After signing each form, submit to the Health Studies/CLS departmental office in room 101 E. Smith Hall, or to HS faculty/staff at orientation.
+After signing each form, submit it to the Health Studies and Risk Management departmental office in room 410 E. Smith Hall, or to HS faculty/staff at orientation.
 Each form will be placed in your permanent student file.